paulmelis/nano-tools/readme.md

     regardless of what the LMDB docs say about concurrent access.
 Also, these scripts might not handle unexpected changes to the LMDB database well.

+* Can I update the database after letting the wallet/node receive new blocks?
+  - This is currently not implemented.
+The only way to update is to rebuild the SQLite database.

 * Why use APSW instead of the built-in sqlite3 module?
   - [APSW](http://rogerbinns.github.io/apsw/) is an excellent library, aimed at working with SQLite from Python, while sqlite3 follows the DB-API